 The map shows tourist attractions and points of interest of various types, tourist infrastructure and tourism statistics.
 The primary recipients are residents and visitors to the region looking for information on tourist opportunities in the region The main data source for tourist attractions is OpenStreetMap – an open project based on collective cooperation and the concept of Open source, which aims to create free geographic data (contains only the data that the community of contributors uploaded to the database).
 Other owners of the data (sources) shown on the map are the Prešov self-governing region, the Statistical Office of the Slovak Republic, the Regional Tourism Organization (Northeast Slovakia) and the University of Prešov.

-Spatial information about COVID-19
+Spatial information about COVID-19 (Beta)

 The map provides comprehensive information related to the “corona crisis”.
 In addition to the daily updated overview of confirmed cases of COVID-19, COVID-19 provides information on COVID-19 sampling points, disease-related health care.
 The map also displays PSK support points and risk demographic indicators that experts say may affect the spread of the disease or show a group of people at risk. or risk area.
 The main data sources are National Center for Health Information, Statistical Office of the Slovak Republic (datacube and SODB 2011), Prešov self-governing region and Roma Atlas 2019.

-Road network in Prešov region
+Road and railway network in Prešov region

 Thematic map shows line layers of highways, expressways, I., II. and III.class in the Presov region.
 Part of map are also polygon layers showing the number of kilometers of each types of roads and the density of the road network by districts.